SamyIOoOI/Hack-Quest/README.md

 ## Notes
 - The current release is linux only.
 The code itself however supports windows and linux.
 You can download Main_Hack.py and run it using python IDE or command line.
+- The Pypi package could not be published at the mean time due to bad internet and technical issues, so publishing was delayed for now

+## Requirements
+- rich
+- The release binary is linux based (tested on ubuntu 24.04)

 ## License
 MIT License